Skip to main content

 The third section on the form is "If no shape is assigned or found then D-Tools SI should."

-Here you have quite a few options.
+Here, you have several options.

 if_no_shape_is_assigned_form.png

 This is the default setting in this section.
-Here you can select the category type from the dropdown and click the Assign link for the View Type (Page Type) that you want to set.
+Here, you can select the category type from the dropdown and click the Assign link for the View Type (Page Type) that you want to set.

 assign_example.png